 Hampshire County Council is the admission authority for all community and voluntary controlled primary and secondary schools.
 The admission arrangements are determined by the County Council, after statutory consultations.

-The County Council will consider first all those applications received by the published deadline of midnight on Friday 15 January 2016.
-Notifications to parents offering a primary or infant school place will be sent by the County Council on the first working day after 16 April 2016, being 18 April 2016.
+The County Council will consider first all those applications received by the published deadline of midnight on Sunday, 15th January 2017.
+Notification to parents, offering a primary or infant school place will be sent by the County Council on 18th April 2017.

 1. Looked after children or children who were previously looked after (see (i) in Definitions).